Eddie2111/ProblemSolvers/README.md

 # ProblemSolvers
-These files can solve problems of C/CPP / npm /yarn / Python/ Git builds.
+These files can solve problems of C/CPP / npm /yarn / Python/ Git/ Django builds.